jorchard/cs479.github.io/index.md

 The course will be offered online.
 There will be pre-recorded lecture videos, as well as some live tutorials each week (recorded).
 - Tutorial time: TBD

-## Evaluation
+## Evaluation (tentative)
 The course will have several assignments, a midterm, and final exam.
 Assignments will involve programming in Python.
 The approximate grade breakdown is:
-- 20% Quizes
+- 10% Quizes
-- 40% Assignments
+- 30% Assignments
-- 10% Peer Evaluation
+- 20% Midterm Exam
-- 30% Final Assessment
+- 40% Final Assessment
-  - Take-home final exam for those taking CS 489, or
+  - Final exam for those taking CS 479, or
-  - Project for those taking CS 698
+  - Project for those taking CS 679

 ## Topics